th1j5/ouroboros.rocks/content/en/docs/Overview/_index.md

   to manage binding from within the program (typically a bind() call to either a specific IP address or to all addresses (0.0.0.0), leaving all configuration application (or library-) specific.
-When shopping for network libraries, a typical questions are "can it bind to multiple IP addresses?".
+When shopping for network libraries, typical questions are "can it bind to multiple IP addresses for high availability?", "Can I run multiple servers in parallel on the same port for scaling?".
   Ouroboros makes all this management external to the program: server applications only need to call flow_accept().
 The _bind()_ primitive allows a program (or running process) to be bound from the command